mybonk/mybonk-wiki/docs/Procedure.md

 ### 2.4.
 Build MYBONK stack
 Now that your MY₿ONK orchestrator is up and running we can use it to build MY₿ONK stack and deploy it seamlessly to the [fleet of] MY₿ONK console(s) in a secure, controlled and effortless way.

-[MY₿ONK stack](/docs/MYBONK_stack.md) is derived from [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin/).
-Have a look at their GitHub, especially their [examples](https://github.com/fort-nix/nix-bitcoin/blob/master/examples/README.md) section.
+[MY₿ONK](https://github.com/mybonk) is derived from nix-bitcoin.
+Have a look at the GitHub, especially the [MYBONK-core](https://github.com/mybonk/mybonk-core) directory.

 - Login to your MY₿ONK orchestrator (make sure that the virtual machine hosting it as described in section '[2.
 Build your MYBONK orchestrator](#2-build-your-mybonk-orchestrator-machine)' is actually running):

   ```
   ssh debian@mybonk_orchestrator
   $
   ```
-- Setup passwordless ssh access for user ```root``` to connect from from your MY₿ONK orchestrator to the MY₿ONK console (have a look at the section dedicated to ssh in the [baby rabbit holes](/docs/baby-rabbit-holes.md#ssh) if needed).
+- Setup passwordless ssh access for user ```root``` to connect from from your MY₿ONK orchestrator to the MY₿ONK console as described in the section [ssh, auto login and tmux](#ssh-auto-login-and-tmux)
 - And add a shortcut ```mybonk-console``` in your ssh config file (```~/.ssh/config```):
   ```
   Host mybonk-console